 If a renter agrees that they are liable for some of the rental provider’s losses, but believes the amount the rental provider is claiming is unreasonable, the renter should provide evidence of this.
 The rental provider has a duty to keep any loss they suffer to a minimum, and if they have not done so, they may not be entitled to claim compensation from the renter (s 211(e) RT Act).

 Compensation for repairs or replacements

 If a rental provider is claiming an amount for repairs or for the replacement of property or fixtures (e.g. to replace carpet or repaint rooms) that the renter believes is excessive, the renter should get quotations from tradespeople or shops to show this.
-If the property was damaged or worn before the renter moved in, the renter should also point this out.
+If the property was damaged or worn before the renter moved in, the renter should also point this out on the condition report or using other available evidence.
 The renter may make a written request for the original receipts or invoices of when the particular items being claimed as needing repair were purchased as new, to raise the issue of age and whether the effective life of the item has been exhausted.

 The rental provider cannot claim the full cost of replacing something that was not new when it was damaged.
 VCAT must allow for ‘fair wear and tear’ (s 61 RT Act).
 VCAT must also consider the depreciation life-spans listed in the ATO’s guide when it calculates the amount of compensation the renter pays (s 211A(2); reg 90).

 The rental provider’s actions in repairing the damage must also be reasonable and in proportion to the amount of damage caused.